sholtomaud/phd/Literature Review/litrev.md

 The system must transfer data to regulator in required format The system must display and visualise data for all users.

-* Assessment data might be for water quality, baseline assessment or bore assessment, pump testing, or SLO reviews for example.

 THe system must transfer data to the regulatoer
 The system must provide risk visualisations to stakeholders to allow for risk monitoring